inaka/guidelines/README.md

 * Participate in the [daily standup](DAILY.md)
 * Maintain [monthly meetings](MONTHLY-MEETINGS.md) with the CTO.
 * Maintain weekly meetings with all PMs to discuss tasks for QA.
-* Write test plans for each project after coordinating with the PM
+* Write test plans for each project after coordinating with the PM.
-* Do regular testing on projects that are in production while our company is still involved in
+* Do regular testing on projects that are in production while our company is still involved in.

 #### Country Manager
 The position of Country Manager is not a position to which everyone will aspire.
 It does however provide a very significant move for the right person who sees that as being their chosen career direction.
 It offers a substantial level of autonomy and responsibility.

 Responsibilities include:

-* Be responsible for all aspects of the Company in that country.
+* Be responsible for all aspects of the company in that country.
 These duties may be undertaken via subordinates if the team size requires it:
-    * Project delivery and customer satisfaction
+    * Project delivery and customer satisfaction.
-    * Support the PMs and tech lead in their work
+    * Support the PMs and Technical Lead in their work.
-    * Budgeting, finance and accounting
+    * Budgeting, finance and accounting.
-    * Recruitment and Human Resources including team building and staff management
+    * Recruitment and Human Resources including team building and staff management.
     * Health and Safety and office management.
     * Compliance with local laws.
 * Be a member of the Company Senior Management team.